benjaminy/TenaciousCalf/README.md

   people2 = add_persistent( people1, "Bob" )
   ```

-For people unfamiliar with persistent data structures, you can think of it this way:
+For those unfamiliar with persistent data structures, you can think of it this way:

   ```
   people1 = { "Alice", "Dave", "Mallory" }